CURRICULUM OVERVIEW – JUNIORS

-Using our drivers as direction, we designed our curriculum to provide our children with the necessary skills to be ready for the next step in their learning journey.
-While our skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
-Through discussion with our stakeholders, we continually look at ways in which we can offer new opportunites for our children to learn.
+Using our drivers as direction, we designed our curriculum to provide our children with the necessary knowledge to be ready for the next step in their learning journey.
+While our knowledge and skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
+Through discussion with our stakeholders, we continually look at ways in which we can offer new opportunities for our children to learn.

 We firmly believe in providing children with a strong appreciation and love of sport and being active.
 We run a vast range of extra-curricular activities, catering for many different interests, and provide many opportunities for our children to represent the school and their houses in regular competitions and sporting events.